 The leaves fall in the spring making a spectacular mess that would be less noticeable if they fell in the fall.
 In some years seedlings can be found and transplanted.
 They do very well in offices, growing rapidly and looking rather like ferns.
 The trees are widely planted around the world as ornamentals and in Kenya are planted between tea bushes for shade.
 The wood, often referred to as silk oak, has conspicuous shiny medullary rays.
 At one time, nearly every lift in Sydney was paneled with veneer peeled from silky oak logs.

-Grevillea ‘Noel,' with recognizably similar (red) flowers and pods, is a vigorous bush.
+Grevillea ‘Noel’, with recognizably similar (red) flowers and pods, is a vigorous bush.
 It has been planted as a ground cover on the bank south of the southeast corner of the Main Quad, in Lomita Mall, and north of the Art Gallery and Lou Henry Hoover Building.
-Varietal names are customarily capitalized and not italicized, and since 1959 the use of Latinized species names (ending in -ii or -iana, for example), referred to as specific epithets in the official wording, has been a no-no (nursery labels reading ‘Noellii’ notwithstanding).340 Bonair Siding.
+Also see it at Campus Drive near Arrillaga and at 340 Bonair Siding.
+Varietal names are customarily capitalized and not italicized, and since 1959 the use of Latinized species names (referred to as specific epithets, ending in -ii or -iana, for example) in the official wording of the cultivar name, has been a no-no (nursery labels reading ‘Noellii’ notwithstanding).